The Business Model Of The PepsiCo Food and Beverage Empire

 With its acquisition of Frito-Lay in 1965, PepsiCo solidified its position as a leading player in the food and beverage industry, paving the way for its evolution and ongoing competition with industry giant, The Coca-Cola Company.
 The PepsiCo vs Coca Cola market rivalry has been a defining characteristic of the industry for decades.

-See also AI Business Models
+See also Verizon Business Model

 In recent years, PepsiCo has made significant strides in expanding its global reach.
 Here are three key points to consider: